 During a short break between undergraduate and graduate college, Dana volunteered as a crew and the cook onboard two classic wooden sailboats – first onboard a 32-foot Herreshoff sailing from La Paz Mexico to Ventura, and then, onboard a 43-foot Kettenburg sailing from Ventura to the Hawaiian Islands.
 Growing up on sportfishing boats, then sailing 4,000 nautical miles in two back-to-back voyages as his very first sailing experience was par for the course with So Cal groms back in the day.

 That brief sailing break turned into a one-and-a-half-decade fishing odyssey.
 Upon sailing into Kailua-Kona in late May 1986, the opportunity of a lifetime presented itself when he met Captain Bart Miller during his first day there on the Big Island of Hawaii.
-This long term mentorship opened many doors into the World’s heavy tackle fishing hotspots and numerous time-honored, industry renowned fishing seasons during the 90’s throughout Hawaii, Australia, Cape Hatteras, Gloucester, Cape Verde and Madeira, which all continues to be the talk of the industry regarding that epic era and these key destinations for strong Big Game Fishing enthusiasts.
+This long term mentorship opened many doors into the World’s heavy tackle fishing hotspots and numerous time-honored, industry renowned fishing seasons during the 1980's and 1990’s throughout Hawaii, Australia, Cape Hatteras, Gloucester, Cape Verde and Madeira, which all continues to be the talk of the industry regarding that epic era and these key destinations for strong Big Game Fishing enthusiasts.

 Dana still guides select clients to tight lines and big fish.
 As president of Granders University he manages one of the most well-appointed sportfishing vacation and mentorship packages on the planet from his base of operations in Kona, Hawaii.